Stasis Theory: The Building Block of Effective Rhetoric

 - Allows you to narrow the topic of work, which is important for providing valuable material and finding an actual solution to a specific problem.

 So, the stasis theory has not lost its value today and is successfully used by many modern people.
-Try to put it into practice and simplify the process of creating your paper.
+Try to put a stasis into practice to be able to write your paper simply and effortlessly.